wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 You can set up your environment to use production proxies as follows:
 1. In Ops Manager, click **Telegraf Agent Config**.
 2. In **Advanced Options**, select **Yes**.
-3. In the Custom Proxy URL field, provide a proxy URL or IP in the Custom Proxy URL (This could also be load balancer URL if the external proxies are behind a load balancer)
+3. In the Custom Proxy URL field, provide a proxy URL or IP in the Custom Proxy URL.
+    This could also be load balancer URL if the external proxies are behind a load balancer
 4. (Optional) In the **Proxy Port** field, provide a custom proxy port (Default is 2878).
 5. Click **Save**